hentojordan-star/portfolio/1_HTML-CSS-Fix/school-portal-project/README.md

 - Display student scores in a structured format.
 - Calendar of school events and important dates.
 - Organized layout for easier updates and scalability.
+- Data section containing necessary format for inputting information to guide the school when editing.